 Other Defenses

 Experienced defense attorneys will have a variety of additional defenses available, depending on the circumstances.
 For instance, in a surprising number of cases, law enforcement fails to adequately show that the person arrested was actually operating a motor vehicle.
-Police officers sometimes appear to think that it is obvious that the arrestee was driving and fail to provide any evidence to show that this is true.
+Police officers sometimes appear to assume that it is obvious that the arrestee was driving and fail to provide any evidence to support that conclusion.

 Convincing the Prosecutor

-Prosecutors have a duty to not only seek convictions but to seek justice.
-They are taught to look at a case with an eye toward doing the right thing instead of looking to punish.
+Prosecutors have a duty not only to seek convictions but also to seek justice.
+They are taught to view a case with an eye toward doing the right thing rather than seeking punishment.
 As such, if a DWI arrest is bad, they have a duty to dismiss the charges.
 Unfortunately, convincing a prosecutor to do this is often hard work.

-It is important for a defense attorney to have a reputation for being a hard fighter when the time comes and for having the experience and wisdom to know when that time is.
+It is important for a defense attorney to have a reputation for being a hard-fighting advocate when the time comes, and to have the experience and judgment to know when that time is.
 Not every DWI case is a winner.
 In fact, most aren't.
 When the arresting officer has crossed every T and dotted every I, fighting the prosecutor with no ammunition is not going to help you or your lawyer.
 In these cases, if your lawyer has a reputation for knowing how the law works and having their clients prepared for court, they can negotiate to avoid or ameliorate some of the stipulations that are most burdensome and make the process as painless as possible.

 In cases where law enforcement has made mistakes, having a reputation for being a skilled fighter can make all the difference.
 Having decades of experience talking to prosecutors doesn't hurt, either.
 It is important to be able to forcefully, clearly, and logically explain exactly where the faults with the case lie and show the precise reason they are fatal to the case.
 When this is done correctly, a prosecutor will decide not to pursue charges.

 If you are facing DWI charges, don't face them alone.
 Call Ruth Beerup at 636-940-1111 for a free case evaluation.
-She has more than 25 years of experience defending every type of DWI case.
+She has more than 25 years of experience defending all types of DWI cases.
 She has a solid reputation and charges reasonable fees.
 Most importantly, she knows how to negotiate, and she knows how to fight.
 Talk to her to get the best outcome on your case possible.

 Comments